Watch CBS News

 READ: Ripon Cancer Concerns Spread From Water To Vapor

-Another 40,000 exempt state employees will soon get partial paid family leave paid by the state.
+Another 40,000 exempt state employees will soon get partially paid family leave paid by the state.
 That's thanks to a plan put in place last year by Governor Brown just before he left office.
 He decided supervisors, managers, high-ranking appointees, and other non-union employees should get 50% of their paycheck without having to pay into disability insurance at all.
 The new program takes effect in July of 2019.
 However, it does not include rank-and-file state employees represented by unions.

 That leaves an estimated 95,000 union state employees without access to disability insurance or paid family leave according to data obtained from California HR and union representatives.
 The unions include Cal Fire, CHP, corrections officers, engineers, state scientists and many more.